eth-cscs/production/jenkins/README.md

 * `JenkinsfileTestingEB:` This is the Jenkins pipeline script used for the testing Jenkins project.

 * `JenkinsfileProductionEB:` This is the Jenkins pipeline script used for the production Jenkins project.

+* `JenkinsfileUpdateEB:` This is the Jenkins pipeline script used for the update Jenkins project.